adamchainz/django-minify-html/README.rst

 Motivation
 ----------

-HTML minification is an underappreciated techinque for web optimization.
+HTML minification is an underappreciated technique for web optimization.
 It can yield significant savings, even on top of other tools like compression with Brotli or Gzip.

 There is an existing package for HTML minification in Django, `django-htmlmin <https://pypi.org/project/django-htmlmin/>`__.